 What is Ayurveda?

-Considered by many scholars to be the oldest healing science, Ayurveda is a holistic approach to health designed to help people live long, healthy, and well-balanced lives.
+Considered by many scholars to be the oldest healing science, Ayurveda is a holistic approach to health designed to help people live long, healthy, balanced lives.
 The term Ayurveda is taken from the Sanskrit words ayus, meaning life or lifespan, and veda, meaning knowledge.
-It has been practiced in India for at least 5,000 years and has recently become popular in Western cultures.
+It has been practiced in India for at least 5,000 years, and has recently become popular in Western cultures.
 The basic principle of Ayurveda is to prevent and treat illness by maintaining balance in the body, mind, and consciousness through proper drinking, diet, and lifestyle, as well as herbal remedies.